 October 16 – December 13 Contoocook print collector and curator Parker Potter has invited 26 New Hampshire-based printmakers to present a revisiting of an earlier work to reimage a theme that has held for the artist to this day.
 The new work may be one that engages that theme while rethinking size, color, a new […]

 October 1-November 9, 2013 Yang JiKui is a prominent Chinese painter, well known for his elegant ink brush paintings of traditional subjects such as exotic flowers, birds, fish, and garden foliage.
 His paintings are bold in scale and execution.
 His masterful technique demonstrates the power and nuances available to an artist with his understanding and […]

 September 8–October 5, 2013 Viewers will experience the powerful and dynamic touch of the artist in her presentations of people in their natural, day-to-day moments.
 Her artistic inspiration is the human form, and the figure in environments, in communities and the self.
 Jayne Adams has been the recipient of three Currier Gallery of Art Awards […]

-September 4–29, 2012 Faculty Exhibition Each year, PSU art faculty show their finest current work in the opening exhibition of the Karl Drerup Art Gallery.
+September 3-25,2013 Each year, PSU art faculty show their finest current work in the opening exhibition of the Karl Drerup Art Gallery.
 This exhibit is especially important to the educational mission of the art department as the work on display sets a standard for the students throughout the year.
 Diversity of approaches, both formal and […]

 Plymouth State University Karl Drerup Art Gallery & Exhibitions Program.
 17 High Street Draper and Maynard Building, MSC 21B.
 Plymouth New Hampshire 03264-1595 Call: (603) 535-2614.